 - Stand-alone spreadsheets (2014 and prior) → Access database (2015) and ultimately an ESRI e-STIP (2019).11 MassDOT originally used stand-alone spreadsheets to compile TIP information into the STIP.
 Today, MassDOT delivers a blank Excel spreadsheet to each MPO annually, which is pre-populated with selected fields.
 After the MPOs complete these sheets, MassDOT imports the information into its Access database, which creates a clean PDF of the compiled information.
 MassDOT is in the process of transitioning this system to a fully automated e-STIP by 2019.
-Figure 3 outlines MassDOT's project development process, from initiation to implementation. - Paper-based project initiation (2014 and prior) → Project selection scoring criteria (2016) and ESRI "MaPIT" tool (2017).
+Figure 3: Summary of MassDOT's project development process. outlines MassDOT's project development process, from initiation to implementation. - Paper-based project initiation (2014 and prior) → Project selection scoring criteria (2016) and ESRI "MaPIT" tool (2017).
 MassDOT worked with ESRI to develop the Massachusetts Project Intake Tool (MaPIT).
 MaPIT is a mapping interface with base layer components such as environmental and demographic characteristics.
 Municipalities and other project proponents can use the MaPIT tool to identify project needs and initiate projects.
 MaPIT allows users to draw polygons around the project areas and then, through geo-processing, auto-populates required information into project forms.
 MassDOT works with project proponents to confirm project scopes, costs, and timelines, and then submits the projects to a Project Review Committee for review and approval.
-MaPIT allows MassDOT to track all projects submitted through the tool, including conceptual projects that may be initiated but not immediately programmed. - Static project information system, "PINFO" (2014 and prior) → ESRI GeoDOT (2017) and automated notifications (2017).
-In 2017, MassDOT transitioned to the ESRI-based GeoDOT and automated notification system.
-GeoDOT allows MassDOT to geolocate projects and track changes as they occur.
-With this new system, MassDOT staff now receive automated email notifications when changes are submitted for projects.
+MaPIT allows MassDOT to track all projects submitted through the tool, including conceptual projects that may be initiated but not immediately programmed.